Comprehensive Guide on Broken Authentication & Session Management

 What is Broken Authentication & Session Management

 But what if an intruder bypasses this authentication process either by guessing up the username and passwords or even by capturing up an active session of any particular user.
-Thus this scenario is considered as Broken Authentication where the authentication and session management of the web-applications are often not implemented correctly, leading the attacker to gain unauthorized access to the user’s data.
+Thus, we consider this scenario as Broken Authentication, where developers often do not implement the authentication and session management of the web applications correctly, leading attackers to gain unauthorized access to the user’s data.

-Form the above picture you can see that the attacker is trying to get into the web-application by the credential stuffing method, where he is having a bunch of breached passwords which thus in-turn helps him to gain an authenticated session.
+From the above picture you can see that the attacker is trying to get into the web-application by the credential stuffing method.
+Where he is having a bunch of breached passwords which thus in-turn helps him to gain an authenticated session.

 A website or application is vulnerable to Broken Authentication when: